alex-coch/alex-coch.github.io/index.md

 <a name="message"></a>

 ### Disaster Message Classifier
 A multilabel classification model to predict the categories of a disaster message.
 Includes an ETL pipeline for data processing, a ML pipeline to train the model, and a web app, with visualizations, where the model can be used to classify messages.
-Tools: NLTK, Scikit-learn, XGBoost, Flask, Plotly

 ```